Area golfers set for U.S. Open local qualifier at Foxboro CC, other spring tourneys

 The MGA Four-Ball is May 3-4 at Marshfield CC & Duxbury Yacht Club.
 Local teams with ties to the AAGA include King Philip High product Michael Matheson and Bishop Feehan High product James Kannally of Walpole Country Club; Kevin Willwerth and Daniel Bukoff of Foxborough Country Club; Mike Murphy and Justin Ciombor of Walpole Country Club; Pete Mulkerrins and Brian Kronmiller of Norton Country Club,

-Tom Ayala of Norton CC is teamed with Craig Elder; Jim Devlin of Foxborough Country Club is teamed with Mike McKenna; and reigning AAGA Open champion Billy White will be paired with another AAGA veteran Peter Danko, both representing Norton CC.
+Tom Ayala of Norton Country Club is teamed with Craig Elder; Jim Devlin of Foxborough Country Club is teamed with Mike McKenna; and reigning AAGA Open champion Billy White will be paired with another AAGA veteran, Peter Danko, both representing Norton CC.

-The MGA Mixed team tournament on May 9 at Andover CC will include the team of Sean McHugh from Norton Country Club paired with King Philip High grad Kayla Schuberth of the Brookmeadow Country Club.
-Bukoff will also play in the Mass Open Qualifying at the Club at New Seabury on May 2.
-Also, at the May 11 Mass.
-Open qualifier at LeBaron Hills will be Jayson Poirier and University of Hartford’s Jared Winiarz, both representing Norton CC.